fbertos/atlax360-hi-exercise/README.md

    - ItemSource: Local if the CustomerName starts with 99 External in any other case

-4. Please use Python pandas or petl libraries to extract the data.
+4. Please use Python pandas or petl libraries to extract the data (even though code is ready for Pandas).

 5. The resulting CSV file should be in UTF-8 format and compressed with GZIP